 Browser does not support script.

 Welcome to the web pages of the Raleigh Project.
-We hope you find the information on these pages as fascinating and interesting as we have done while researching Raleigh’s history.
-We also hope you will be able to join us for one of our upcoming events.
+We hope you find the information on these pages as fascinating and interesting as we have while researching Raleigh’s history.

 About the Raleigh Project:

-This project seeks to examine the site of Nottingham’s former Raleigh factory, which is now the Jubilee Campus of The University of Nottingham.
-Many older local residents in the surrounding suburbs had a connection to the factory through employment (either their own or that of a family member) while, as one of the most prolific producers of bicycles in the world, many of the current users of the site – which bears virtually no trace of its former use – will also have a connection through the ownership, at some stage of their lives, of a Raleigh bike.
+This project will examine the history of the site of Nottingham’s former Raleigh factory, which is now the Jubilee Campus of The University of Nottingham.
+Many older local residents in the surrounding suburbs had a connection to the factory through employment (either their own or that of a family member) while, as one of the most prolific producers of bicycles in the world, many of the current users of the site – which bears virtually no trace of its former use – will also have a connection through the ownership, at some stage of their lives, of a Raleigh bicycle.

 The current use of the site as a focus for innovation and new technology continues the notion of Raleigh being at the forefront of new developments in cycling technology and design.
 This project seeks to research and celebrate the heritage of the site and to foster a conversation between those who inhabited the space in the past and those who inhabit it now, so that greater understanding of the nature of this space is created, allowing it to become used, enjoyed and understood by a wider cross section of the community.